Glass Elevator

 What does Anna Olswanger represent?

-What is Anna Olswanger NOT looking for?
+What kind of graphic novels is Anna Olswanger looking for?